Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 That makes it sound that Iupati will most likely not be available for the opener against the Bengals.

-But the good news there is Ethan Pocic has filled in throughout at the left guard spot and Carroll says the 2017 second-round pick out of LSU has responded well.
+But the good news there is Ethan Pocic has filled in throughout at left guard and Carroll says the 2017 second-round pick out of LSU has responded well.

 “It’s the best he’s been,’’ Carroll said.
 “It’s the strongest he’s been.
 It’s the most fit.
 His attitude is really strong.
 He has really worked hard to get his mind right and mentality right and tough. … I really like that he had this opportunity because he took the challenge and he’s mixed in with the first group and done an admirable job.
 Ethan will play for us in the opener if Mike can’t go.’’